 OVS-Kernel Hardware Acceleration

-VMs with attached VFs must be powered off to be able to unbind the VFs.
+VMs with attached VFs must be powered off to unbind the VFs.

-Change the eSwitch mode from legacy to switchdev on the PF device:
+Ensure that all VFs are unbound.
+Then change the eSwitch mode from

 # devlink dev eswitch set pci/